 |CLIMATE ADAPTATION & MITIGATION

-Improved manure management through composting and use of bio-digestors reduces greenhouse gas emissions, reduces deforestation, and improves plant health and crop yields through higher quality organic fertilizers.
-It also reduces environmental contamination by pathogens, antimicrobial residues, and antimicrobial genes.
+Improved manure management through composting and use of bio-digestors reduces greenhouse gas emissions, reduces deforestation, and improves plant health and crop yields through higher quality organic fertilizers, contributing to an averted 202,756 tonnes of CO2 emissions.
+These efforts also reduce environmental contamination by pathogens, antimicrobial residues, and antimicrobial genes.